Christina Pazsitzky

-Christina Pazsitzky (born June 18, 1976), known by her stage name Christina P, is a Canadian-born American stand-up comedian, podcaster, writer, host and TV personality.
-Pazsitzky co-hosts the Your Mom's House podcast along with her husband, fellow comedian Tom Segura, and also hosts the Where My Moms At? podcast.
+Christina Pazsitzky (born June 18, 1976), known by her stage name Christina P, is a Canadian-born American stand-up comedian and podcaster.
+Pazsitzky co-hosts the Your Mom's House podcast with her husband, comedian Tom Segura, and also hosts the Where My Moms At? podcast.

 Early life

-Pazsitzky was born in Windsor, Ontario, Canada, to Hungarian parents who had escaped from Hungary in 1969.
+Pazsitzky was born in Windsor, Ontario, Canada, to Hungarian parents who had escaped from Hungary in 1969 during the rule of the Hungarian People's Republic.
 Her family relocated to the United States in her early childhood, settling in Southern California, where she was raised.

-Before turning to comedy, Pazsitzky studied philosophy at the University of San Francisco (graduating in 1999) and the University of Oxford, then briefly attended a law school for two weeks.
+She enrolled at the University of San Francisco, where she graduated with a degree in philosophy in 1999.
+She briefly attended law school in the United Kingdom at the University of Oxford, but dropped out.

 Career

-Pazsitzky's TV debut was in 1998 as a cast member of MTV's Road Rules: Down Under.
+Pazsitzky's television debut was in 1998 as a cast member of MTV's Road Rules: Down Under.

-Pazsitzky was a member of the Deathsquad Network of stand-up comedians.
+She was a member of the Deathsquad Network of stand-up comedians.
 Pazsitzky has performed in the Middle East, Africa, and South Korea with USO tours.

 In 2012, Your Mom's House was one of the six nominees in the Best Comedy category at the first annual Stitcher Awards for podcasts.

 In 2018, Pazsitzky and Segura landed a TV deal with CBS, who gave a pilot production commitment for their show The Little Things.